University of Arizona Food Allergy Practices for Food Allergies & Celiac Disease Resources

 - Convenience stores and Cactus Grill offers soy milk and almond milk.

-- Bear Down Kitchen and Fuel offers a soy milk dispenser and all coffee locations offer soy milk.
+- '85 North offers a soy milk dispenser and all coffee locations offer soy milk.

 For additional information contact: